Updated: Nov 3

 People often think industry will only become more sustainable at a greater cost to the consumer.
 However, the reality is that investing in sustainable technologies will reduce dependence on carbon-intensive energy, mitigate negative effects of climate change, and create new jobs – all of which will lower overall costs to the consumer in the long term.
 The European Union is committed to pursuing sustainable technologies in the fight against climate change.

-While 17% is better than nothing, it is still a far cry from the goal of moving completely away from fossil fuel and carbon-producing energy sources.
+While 1/5 (or close to it) is better than nothing, it is still a far cry from the goal of moving completely away from fossil fuel and carbon-producing energy sources.
 For this reason, the EU has ramped up investment in green energy infrastructure and sustainable technology research.

 The EU Green Deal: Objectives and Opportunities